NonsoGodson/PeopleR/README.md

 ### Cloud Firestore
 The obvious choice for storing people's photos.
 It provides straightforward implementation for users to upload their photo and a relatively quick way to call and display these images for users to sift through.

-### Acknowledgments
-ALX School staff - For the help, advice and resources they provided us with during this project and during all our curriculum.

-Cohort 8 and all ALX students - For your friendship, invaluable support, and insight not only for this project, but over the last year.

-Romain Bonhomme - For his incredible Vue.js knowledge and overall front-end good practices.

-Valentin Roudge - For his help and advice in Node.js and architecture best practices.

-YOU - For reading this documentation and testing out PeopleR.
-We hope you enjoyed the ride!

-Related projects
-AirBnB Clone: a simple web app made in Python, Flask, and JQuery.

-Simple Shell: a command line interpreter that replicates the sh program.